clojure-finance/clojask/README.md

   plain `java`, pass it on the command line.
 Without it the first `compute` fails while starting the embedded media driver with `IllegalAccessError: class org.agrona.UnsafeApi ... cannot access class jdk.internal.misc.Unsafe`.
+- Each `compute` starts an embedded ZooKeeper on port 2188 and Aeron on port 40200, with Aeron's files in the default media-driver directory (`/dev/shm` on Linux).
+Two clojask processes on one machine need different settings: the JVM system properties `clojask.zookeeper.port`, `clojask.aeron.port` and `clojask.aeron.dir`, or the environment variables `CLOJASK_ZOOKEEPER_PORT`, `CLOJASK_AERON_PORT` and `CLOJASK_AERON_DIR`.
+- Onyx writes warnings and errors to `.clojask/clojask.log` in the working directory, rotated at 10 MB with one backup.

 ### Example Usage